Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes.
 Voter registration forms are available at all library branches in Pasco.
 Simply ask at any of the service desks.
 When you have completed your form, return it to the service desk and it will be sent same day to the Supervisor of elections office.
 For more information on voter registration, see the Supervisor of Elections page.

 County Administration may choose to close the libraries in order for library employees to assist the citizens who are affected by an emergency in a variety of ways.
-For example, during an emergency, library employees are responsible for staffing the Resident Information Center (RIC) and are on-duty 24/7 until RIC is deactivated.
+For example, during an emergency activation, library employees may assist in designated areas, on-duty 24/7 until the weather situation has been deactivated.

 Feel free to contact us online or call us, M-F @ 727-861-3020, and Saturdays @ any branch.